 The Annual Review is required for all EdS and Ed.D. students upon completion of three semesters within the chosen program of study.
 The Annual Review must be passed to continue enrollment in the program.
 This zero-credit course documents the passing of the examination.
 The requirement includes a standards-based authentic assessment.
-Concepts addressed include knowledge of the principles of educational leadership, knowledge of collaborative practices, evidence of background knowledge integrated with theory and practice, use of relevant research to inform thinking, validity of facts and perspective, quality of writing, and fidelity to directions posited.
+Concepts addressed include knowledge of the principles of educational leadership, knowledge integrated with theory and practice, use of relevant research to inform thinking, validity of facts and perspective, quality of writing, and fidelity to directions posited.
 Within the concepts addressed, two essential constructs are assessed: Educator Leadership, Knowledge, and Collaboration and Research and Evaluation.